ghosind/go-async/README.md

 // err: nil
 ```

 The `Parallel` will also be terminated if any function panics or returns an error.
 If you do not want to terminate the execution of other functions, you can try to use `ParallelCompleted`.
 The `ParallelCompleted` function will run all functions until all functions are finished.
-It will return the errors list and a boolean value to indicate whether any function errored.
+It will return the output list and an error to indicate whether any function errored.

 ### Run a function forever until it returns an error or panic